nondescryptid/opendoc-state-court-judgments/2019_SGMC_13/report.md

 115    Amendments to the EFMA was made on 9 November 2012 to enhance the prescribed punishment for a breach of section 22(1)(a) EFMA.
 As the period during which the offence was committed was just before the EFMA amendments took effect, Chia faced a maximum sentence of a fine of up to $5,000 or an imprisonment term of up to 6 months or both for each EFMA charge.

-116    The threat uttered by Chia would amount to ill-treatment under the EFMA Regulations[\[note: 25\]](#Ftn_25) as it amounted to criminal intimidation, and hence a breach of the conditions to be complied by the employer.
+116    The threat uttered by Chia would amount to ill-treatment under the EFMA Regulations[^25] as it amounted to criminal intimidation, and hence a breach of the conditions to be complied by the employer.
 Moe Moe Than had testified that she felt sad upon hearing this.
 I agreed that the custodial threshold had been crossed such that an imprisonment term was warranted, but I did not agree with prosecution’s submission to impose a sentence of four months’ imprisonment.
 Under the EFMA, I was of the view that such a verbal threat should not attract a higher sentence than an offence where actual harm was caused, for example in C12A MAC903407-2017 (forcing victim to eat rice mixed with sugar), and therefore imposed a sentence of one month’s imprisonment.
 I would further add that Prosecution retains a discretion to prefer a more serious charge such as criminal intimidation under the Penal Code against the accused for uttering such a threat if a stiffer sentence is sought.

 ##### The remaining sentences for Chia